 Which Bathroom Are you Into?

-While I know there are literally thousands of different bathroom types, variations and designs, these really are the main three bathroom design styles that tend to dominate.
+Sure, there are literally thousands of different bathroom types.
+But these really are the main three bathroom design styles that tend to dominate.

-Examine bathrooms moving forward and you’ll notice they either channel an organic dayspa vibe, feel luxe and high end with a darker elements, or they’re all-white affairs that embrace texture.
+Examine bathrooms moving forward and you’ll notice they channel one of the three vibes.
+An organic dayspa vibe, a luxe and high end feel, or an all-white affair that embrace texture.
 Some even cross over and marry up.

 Now that you know which style you’re most drawn to you can begin honing in on the individual elements you need to make the room uniquely yours!

-This post includes images and/or videos of Metricon display homes and events, reproduced with permission. © Metricon Homes Pty Ltd 2016.
+This post includes images and/or videos (two and four) of Metricon display homes and events, reproduced with permission. © Metricon Homes Pty Ltd 2016.
 Image 1 via Reece and others sourced via Pinterest.